Crisis Skylight Newcastle

 If you are homeless and need emergency housing advice, please contact Newcastle City Council’s Housing Advice Centre.

-- Health and wellbeing: Mental health counselling, one to one appointments and drop in sessions, group workshops with different topics such as confidence, stress and anxiety
+- Health and wellbeing: mental health counselling, one to one appointments and drop in sessions, group workshops with different topics such as confidence, stress and anxiety

 - Volunteering: build your skills, confidence and experience.
 Volunteer at Crisis or elsewhere.

 - Homeless Health Peer Advocacy service is free and confidential. #Healthnow with Groundswell.
-Supporting homeless people be more confident, to use health services.
+Supporting homeless people to be more confident, to use health services.
 This includes GP registration, preparing and getting to health appointments and supporting you with any follow up.
 To access this service you need to complete a short referral form, or you can give them a referral over the phone.
 Email: firstname.lastname@example.org or call 07989 214 518

 Email to request a copy of Crisis’ signposting booklet with information on other organisations that may be able to support you.
-Outside of their opening hours you can email or leave a voicemail and they will get back to you as soon as possible.